 Mayo Clinic Connect: Women's Health

-Your care team may include a doctor, psychologist, sex therapist, pelvic floor physical therapist and nurse educator, depending on your needs.
+Your care team may include a doctor, an advanced practice provider, a psychologist, a sex therapist, a physical therapist and a nurse educator.
 The team creates an accepting, kind atmosphere where you can discuss your concerns confidentially.
 Together, you'll develop an individualized care plan based on your needs and preferences and the team's extensive knowledge of scientific evidence.

 Innovative research for better treatments